 The reluctance of the EU and its member states to distinguish "preferred" sources is understandable, given the difficulty (or even impossibility) of creating a comprehensive, balanced and abiding list of the most useful and reliable COI sources.
 On the other hand, some more concrete guidance on what types of sources should be consulted could prove to be of significant use.
-The Romanian asylum legislation may be referred to in this respect as it currently is the only one including such a concrete enumeration52:
+The Romanian asylum legislation may be referred to:69